JustASideQuestNPC/UNBUGGABLE/README.md

 ## saveMarkersAsLane2Notes
 If true, all markers are saved in a chart file as a lane 2 note.
-Markers are always saved in the UNBUGGABLE section of the chart file, regardless of this setting.
+Markers are always saved in the UNBUGGABLE section of a .beat.txt file, regardless of this setting.

 ## alwaysEnableCustomDifficultyName
 If true, you can set a custom name for every difficulty slot, not just Star.